 Most security guard jobs are entry-level, and typically require a high school diploma.
 A candidate must possess the ability to make sound judgments and work independently and in cooperation others.
 Excellent security guards are also able to think quickly and critically, and exercise good judgment in potentially explosive situations.
 Once hired, a prospective security guard usually has to participate in training.
 In some states, security guards are required to obtain a certificate that shows they have received training.
-Many are seeking an edge in hiring by pursuing or having an associate’s degree in criminal justice.
+Individuals who are seeking an edge in hiring can pursue additional education such as an associate’s degree in criminal justice.
 In addition to the training, a security guard must have knowledge of public safety and security, be mindful of customer and public service, be able to communicate well orally and in writing (knowledge of a second language is a plus), and have knowledge of laws and regulations that govern the security field.

 Security Guard Salary

 The Bureau of Labor Statistics reports that security guards earn a median annual wage of $24,020 per year.1 As a security guard becomes more experienced, he or she may earn a higher position, such as security director.
 Those seeking such advancement often have a bachelor’s degree in criminal justice.

 Security Guard Career Outlook